stefanknoll/plsql-and-sql-coding-guidelines/docs/2-naming-conventions/naming-conventions.md

 ### Table

-Plural[^1] name of what is contained in the table (unless the table is designed to always hold one row only – then you should use a singular name).
+Singular name of what is contained in the table.

-Suffixed by `_eb` when protected by an editioning view.

 Add a comment to the database dictionary for every table and every column in the table.